projet-m2-siris-unistra/chatalk/protocoles/Protocol.md

 #### Request Messages

-- The request messages are used by the server to check if the user is active or not.
+- Request messages are used by the server to check if the user is active or not.
-- The user can request archives which will be the same message as the data one.
+- The user can request archives which will be send in the same message as the data one.
 - In case, the user changes his IP address (e.g. activate the mobile data and turn off the wifi), he can update his IP address.
-	- This means that the server will store multiple keys for the same user.
+	- This means that the server will have to store multiple keys for the same user.
 	- When the address is updated, the client send an info request.
 	- The server will then send a "SendInfo" message (see Init messages).